charlesHsuGG/Kaggle-Challenge-Real-Disease-Detection-TF2.0-Sample/README.md

 # Expirement Result
   this expirement only using 20 epochs
-  I think result can be improvement maybe using more model to stacking or more epochs
+  I think result can be improvement maybe using more model to stacking or more epochs to training(it can be better loss).

   expirement result is:
   ```